Leave a Reply

 Now, I don’t really want to live in the first kind of IC, simply because it isn’t enough community for me—the second and third examples are much closer to my own dreams.
 And I don’t really think somebody can build a place, say "buy property here and you’re part of a community!" and have it work.
 (Most of those places are pretty darned expensive, too.)
 Still, they are enough community for some people.

-What we have, at the moment, is a loose network of friends who are more like family, people whose kids we will take at a moment’s notice when their normal childcare falls through.
-People with whom we celebrate our religious holidays.
-People who help each other move and borrow each other’s vehicles when needed.
-People who can trust each other with keys to their houses and who don’t hesitate to hug or reprimand each other’s children as needed.
-We are close enough to one family that being near them will definitely be a deciding factor when it’s time for us to move again.
-We’re close enough to a single friend that our kids call him “Uncle” and his motorcycle stays parked in our garage.
-Other friends have a standing invitation to stay the night or stay the week, as needed, whenever they’re in town.
-When their everyday childcare arrangemets need adjusting (somebody’s sick, it’s a school holiday, they have business trips, etc.) I expect that they’ll give us an opportunity to enjoy their children’s company.
+Back when my former life partner and I were raising our children (my daughter, his son and daughter), we were fortunate enough to be part of is a loose network of friends who were more like family, people whose kids we would take at a moment’s notice when their normal childcare fell through.
+People with whom we celebrated our religious holidays.
+People who helped each other move and borrowed each others’ vehicles when needed.
+People who could trust each other with keys to their houses and who didn’t hesitate to hug or reprimand each others’ children as needed.
+We were close enough to one family that being near them was definitely a deciding factor when it was time to move.
+We were close enough to a single friend that our kids called him "Uncle" and his motorcycle stayed parked in our garage.
+Other friends had a standing invitation to stay the night or stay the week, as needed, whenever they were in town.
+When their everyday childcare arrangements needed adjusting (somebody was sick, it was a school holiday, they had business trips, etc.), I expected that they would give us an opportunity to enjoy their children’s company.

-Honestly, I’d be thrilled if we could all find homes in one neighborhood.
-As a child, I lived within walking distance of three aunts and one grandmother, and it was marvelous—I’d love to have a similar situation for our kids and those of our friends.
-I’m not holding my breath, but I hope it happens someday.
-Sharing a huge home with enough personal and communal space for more than one nuclear family would be even better, but those kinds of houses are few and far between and we’re not able to design and build our own right now.
-But I do keep dreaming.
+Honestly, I would have been thrilled if we could all have found homes in one neighborhood.
+As a child, I lived within walking distance of three aunts and one grandmother, and it was marvelous—I’d love to have had a similar situation for our kids and those of our friends.